winghu/crispy-guide/README.md

 # crispy-guide
 Hi!
 I'm Sophy!
 There are style.css and reset.css files.
 This file is very simple thing.
-Especially, reset file made by another person. but It's modified at me.
+Especially, reset file made by another person. but It's modified with me.